 Where can I make savings?

-Excessive spending on funerals isn’t what a good send off or expressing your love is about.
-For you and your family, the things said and the moments shared might be a more meaningful way to honour your loved ones than an elaborate bouquet of funeral flowers or a decadent coffin.
+Excessive spending on funerals isn’t what a good send off is about.
+For you and your family, the things said and the moments shared might be a more meaningful way to honour your loved one than an elaborate bouquet of funeral flowers or a decadent coffin.

 1. Avoid peak demand times such as the weekend